(Polycythemia Vera [PCV]; Polycythemia Rubra Vera [PRV]; Erythremia)

 by Alison N. Haughton, MA

 There are several forms of polycythemia—primary polycythemia, secondary polycythemia, and stress polycythemia.
 Each form has its own set of causes and risk factors.
+Although there is no specific cure, prompt and proper management will reduce the risk of serious complications.

 Nearly all cases of primary polycythemia are believed to be caused by a mutation in the janus kinase 2 gene (JAK2).